 He defined Hollywood as split between two camps, Mr. Upbeat and Mr. Downbeat.
 He said he was proud to be part of the Mr. Upbeat crowd, rather than “the ‘ashcan’ school” whose “films depict life as an alley of cats clawing lids off garbage cans, and man as less noble than a hyena.
 The ‘ash-canners,’ in turn, call us Pollyannas, mawkish sentimentalists and corny happy-enders.”

-For MOVIEGUIDE®’s comprehensive reviews of MEET JOHN DOE and MR. SMITH GOES TO WASHINGTON, please visit the following links:Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+For MOVIEGUIDE®’s comprehensive reviews of MEET JOHN DOE and MR. SMITH GOES TO WASHINGTON, please visit the following links:Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!